 How to determine the temperature at which a reaction is feasible

 A spontaneous or feasible process must be accompanied by a positive change in total entropy (entropy of the universe).
-Whether this is the case is almost always down to the temperature – hence ice melts at 23°C but not at -14°C.
+Whether this is the case is almost always down to the temperature at which we are carrying out the reaction, hence ice melts at 23°C but not at -14°C.

 ΔSsys = ∑ Sproducts – ∑ Sreactants